Bill Treacher: Advertisements

 In 1973, Treacher appeared in a British television commercial for the Austin Allegro motor car.
-In 1983, he later appeared in another British television commercial this time for Colgate toothpaste where he played a grocer.
+In 1983, he appeared in another British television commercial, this time for Colgate toothpaste where he played a grocer.
 In 1984, he was a Beefeater in the Tower of London to Paul Hogan's tourist in a British television commercial for Foster's Lager.
+Also appeared in a Cadbury's commercial.

 Personal life, illness and death

-Treacher was married to the Australian actress Katherine Kessey; they had two children: Jamie, who is also an actor, and Sophie, a production assistant.
+Treacher was married to the Australian actress Katherine Kessey.
+They had two children: Jamie, who is also an actor, and Sophie, a production assistant.
 They lived in Suffolk.

 In 2015, Treacher told the press that he suffered from ataxia, a degenerative disease that involves poor muscle control, hindering his balance and ability to walk.
 Treacher said that as a result of this he had fully retired and he sometimes had to rely on a wheelchair for mobility.
 He also said that he no longer watched EastEnders, calling it "a load of old rubbish these days".

 Treacher died from COVID-19 and pneumonia in hospital in Ipswich, Suffolk, on 5 November 2022, aged 92.
 In a statement announcing his death, his family confirmed that Treacher's health had been deteriorating for some time.
 His former EastEnders co-stars Gillian Taylforth, Adam Woodyatt and Letitia Dean paid tribute to him.